The Collaboratory at Ringling College of Art and Design

 Who can I contact about the Collaboratory at Ringling College of Art and Design initiative?

-For more information, contact initiative consultant Michael Corley: email@example.com.
+For more information about this past initiative, contact initiative consultant Michael Corley: firstname.lastname@example.org.

 Learn more about the Collaboratory as clients share their experiences working with Ringling students